Send the link below via email or IMCopy

 Most common vegetables need an equivalent of 25ml worth of rain per week

-Purer the water source the better, rain water is perfect!
+Cleaner the water source the better, rain water is perfect!
+Rain water after a thunderstorm is better

 Vegetables require on average 6-10 hours of sunlight per day